HPC-AI-Team/pexsi/doc/introduction.md

 @page pageChangeLog Change Log

 - v0.10.0 (2016) **Beta version**
-    - **v0.10.0 contains major updates with new functionalities for unsymmetric matrices, integration with SuperLU_DIST v5.1.0 and with SymPack for factorization.
+    - **v0.10.0 contains major updates with new functionalities for unsymmetric matrices, integration with SuperLU_DIST v5.1.0 and with symPACK v0.1.0 for factorization.
 Use with care.**

     - Combine LoadRealSymmetricMatrix / LoadRealUnsymmetricMatrix into
       one single function LoadRealMatrix.
 Similar change for